 There are no size restrictions on wheelchairs.
 A limited number of wheelchairs are available to visitors on a first-come, first-served basis at coat check.
 Patrons may also reserve a wheelchair in advance of their visit.

 The Wexner Center for the Arts is proud to partner with Crowne Plaza Columbus–Downtown and The Lofts Hotel for Transfigurations: Modern Masters from the Wexner Family Collection.
-Both locations will offer the following package:
+Both locations offer the following package:

 These offers are valid for check-in and check-out dates September 21–December 31, 2014.
 For more information on either package, please call the in-house reservations office at (614) 461-2642.